-- Fish expel eggs or milt when slight pressure is exerted on the abdomen; - 3.
-Fish are in vigorous condition, with 25% or more of the eggs or milt remaining in the body cavity; - 4.
+- 1. Fish exhibit spawning maturation colors and morphology; - Fish expel eggs or milt when slight pressure is exerted on the abdomen; - Fish are in vigorous condition, with 25% or more of the eggs or milt remaining in the body cavity; - 4.
 Additional sampling efforts produce fish that meet criteria one through three above.